Assassination of Paweł Adamowicz: Other comments

 The assassination was met with condemnation from multiple people and organizations both in Poland and abroad.
 Those who lamented the attack included President of Poland Andrzej Duda, former President of the European Council Donald Tusk, former President of Poland Lech Wałęsa, Mayor of London Sadiq Khan and Vice President of the European Commission Frans Timmermans.

-On 16 January, the wife of Paweł Adamowicz, Magdalena Adamowicz, said the following regarding the assassination during an interview with the Electoral Gazette:
+On 16 January, the wife of Paweł Adamowicz, Magdalena Adamowicz, said the following regarding the assassination during an interview with Gazeta Wyborcza:

 The murder of Paweł Adamowicz, due to the rash comments made by the attacker against the Civic Platform, sparked a debate in Polish media regarding the increasing aggression which could be seen in political discourse and also about hate speech, especially in the context of the threats and insults towards Adamowicz in the past months and the insufficient reaction of government institutions to such happenings.
 Some pointed out the many hateful comments from politicians opposed to Adamowicz and media who favoured their political views.